cdmcmahon/swift-predicate/README.md

 ## Usage

-Use  `swift-predicate` with [SwiftPM](https://swift.org/package-manager/), by adding it as a dependencie to your `Package.swift` configuration:
+Use  `swift-predicate` with [Swift Package Manager](https://swift.org/package-manager/), by adding it as a dependency to your `Package.swift` configuration:

 ```swift
 dependencies: [